-Imagine this scenario: You invited a contractor to help you with your remodeling project and things were going smoothly from the beginning, but later on you’re not totally satisfied with his work and you didn’t pay the contractor the entire bill for the improvement of your property.
+Imagine this scenario: You invited a contractor to help you with your remodeling project, and things were going smoothly from the beginning, but later on, you’re not satisfied with his work.
+You didn’t pay the contractor the entire bill for the improvement of your property.
 Then the contractor decided to put a lien on your property and or home.
 What should you do in such a situation?

 What’s A Construction Lien?

-Construction lien occurs when a contractor does work and you hold some of his money because you believe he doesn’t deserve what he requested due to poor work.
-It can be for whatever reason but this the lien is used when the homeowner does not pay for the services that were rendered.
-Because of this, he placed a lien on your house as security for an outstanding debt; the contractor is making a claim on your property for his unpaid services.
-If you don’t take care of this lien, with time the lien may be used to require you to sell your home to cover his expenses.
+Construction lien occurs when a contractor does work, and you hold some of his money because you believe he doesn’t deserve what he requested due to shoddy work.
+It can be for whatever reason, but this the lien is used when the homeowner does not pay for the rendered services.
+Because of this, he placed a lien on your house as security for an outstanding debt.
+The contractor is making a claim on your property for unpaid services if you don’t take care of this lien.
+The lien may be used to require you to sell your home to cover his expenses.

-Contractor liens aren’t a complex process.
-Contractors can put a lien on any property when they believe they’re denied work compensation per the contract that was drawn up for the work that he has done.
-Each state in the United States has its own rules and regulations regarding construction liens and the rules vary from one state to another significantly.
-In some states, the lien expires within ninety days while other states it takes longer than that.
-Before taking any action you should check with a lawyer to understand how construction liens work and how to deal with it if this scenario happens to you.
+Contractor liens aren’t a complicated process.
+Contractors can put a claim on any property when they believe they’re denied pay for work performed as contracted.
+Each state in the United States has its own rules and regulations regarding construction liens, and the laws vary from one state to another significantly.
+In some states, the claim expires within ninety days, while other states it takes longer than that.
+Before taking any action, you should check with a lawyer to understand how construction liens work and how to deal with it if this scenario happens to you.

 Is Your Construction Lien Valid?

 Contractors must comply with some requirements before putting a lien on any property.

 * Homeowners must be given preliminary notice within some time frame after finishing the work.

 * The contractor should be able to state clearly the minimum amount of detail on the debt.

 * All liens must be filed at the local court or a registrar of deeds within a fixed time frame after the completion of the work, and the homeowner has accepted the job done and began to use it.